Note

 The central data and AI governance system in the Databricks Data Intelligence Platform is Unity Catalog.
 Unity Catalog provides a single place to manage data access policies that apply across all workspaces and supports all assets created or used in the lakehouse, such as tables, volumes, features (feature store), and models (model registry).
 Unity Catalog can also be used to capture runtime data lineage across queries run on Databricks.

 Databricks Jobs orchestrate data processing, machine learning, and analytics pipelines on the Databricks Data Intelligence Platform.
-Delta Live Tables allow you to build reliable and maintainable ETL pipelines with declarative syntax.
+DLT allow you to build reliable and maintainable ETL pipelines with declarative syntax.
+The platform also supports CI/CD and MLOps

 Download: Batch ETL reference architecture for Azure Databricks

-Ingest tools use source-specific adapters to read data from the source and then either store it in the cloud storage from where Auto Loader can read it, or call Databricks directly (for example, with partner ingest tools integrated into the Databricks lakehouse).
-To load the data, the Databricks ETL and processing engine - via DLT - runs the queries.
+Ingestion tools use source-specific adapters to read data from the source and then either store it in the cloud storage from where Auto Loader can read it, or call Databricks directly (for example, with partner ingestion tools integrated into the Databricks lakehouse).
+To load the data, the Databricks ETL and processing engine runs the queries via DLT.
 Single or multitask workflows can be orchestrated by Databricks Jobs and governed by Unity Catalog (access control, audit, lineage, and so on).
-If low-latency operational systems require access to specific golden tables, they can be exported to an operational database such as an RDBMS or key-value store at the end of the ETL pipeline.
+To provide access to specific golden tables for low-latency operational systems, export the tables to an operational database such as an RDBMS or key-value store at the end of the ETL pipeline.

 Download: Spark structured streaming architecture for Azure Databricks